On This Page

 Uniforms & Dress Codes

-Each school in Cayman will have approved vendors that sell uniforms and some schools sell them directly to parents.
+Each school in Cayman will have approved vendors that sell uniforms, and some schools sell them directly to parents.
 Every school will have different rules, but most maintain a strict policy on such things as uniforms, hair accessories, jewellery and hair length on boys.
-Parents should read the schools dress code policy very carefully, as there is little flexibility and their rules are strictly enforced.

 Transferring Schools

 Other things to consider are that your child must have an up-to-date medical record that includes vaccination details and a completed transfer form signed by the previous school.
-Along with a standard report on the childs performance and behaviour, this form must clearly state whether financial commitments have been met.
+Along with a standard report on the child's performance and behaviour, this form must clearly state whether financial commitments have been met.
 This is an essential component of the acceptance process for students transferring within the private school system.
-If you wish to move your child from a private school to a public school, you will also be required to submit a student registration form which can be accessed from www.schools.edu.ky.
+If you wish to move your child from a private school to a public school, you will also be required to apply online.
+See this page for what you will need to supply: https://schools.edu.ky/registration/.